SAP-archive/cloud-sdk-cli/README.md

 ## `sap-cloud-sdk add-cx-server [PROJECTDIR]`

-Add the scripts to set up a Jenkins master for CI/CD of your project
+Add the scripts to set up a Jenkins server for CI/CD of your project

 ```
 USAGE